dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/change_project_url.md

   - projectadmin-settings-settings
 ---

-To change your project's web address, go to your project's settings, and press the "Change?" link under its URL.
+To change your project's web address, go to your project's settings, and press the &ldquo;Change?&rdquo; link under its URL.

 ![URL setting for projects.](../images/change_url.png)